syncfusion/blazor-docs/src/kanban/kanban/validation.md

----
-title: "WIP validation of Kanban"
-component: "Kanban"
-description: "This article demonstrates how to set the column or cell validation on Kanban board based on total card count."
----

 # Validation

 Validate particular column using the `MinCount` or `MaxCount` properties.
 The corresponding columns gets different appearance when validation fails.
 In default layout, `ConstraintType` property accept only `Column` type.
 In swimlane layout, accept both `Column` and `Swimlane` constraint type.